IIT Mandi: Skill Development and Social Impact

-iHub launched ‘Drone Didi’ as a part of Indian government's Namo Drone Didi Scheme.
-It is an entrepreneurship development program to train women of Himachal Pradesh to become drone operators, with a specific focus on agri-drone applications.
-The skill-development training program has been recognized by National Skill Development Corporation (NSDC).
-The first batch started in 2024 had 20 female participants.
+iHub has launched the Drone Didi programme as part of the Indian government's Namo Drone Didi Scheme, an entrepreneurship development initiative training women of Himachal Pradesh as drone operators with a focus on agri-drone applications.
+The programme is recognised by the National Skill Development Corporation (NSDC).
+The first batch, which started in 2024, comprised 20 female participants.
+The Drone Didi programme was showcased to President Droupadi Murmu at the inauguration of Kaushal Bhavan in January 2024.
+The programme has been featured in the Stanford Social Innovation Review as a model for women-led drone entrepreneurship in India.